AsawerCAN/100xDevs/02-Advance JS/README.md

 #### How to Run Tests

-1. Your working directory must be /assignments/week-2/01-async-js
+1. Your working directory must be correct
 2. Do npm install
 3. To run tests run `npx jest ./tests/<filename-of-test>` for example, `npx jest ./tests/1-promisify-setTimeout.test.js`